rapyuta-robotics/rapyuta-io-docs/README.md

 **(7)** This topic is actually a topic "subgroup".
 Instead of a "File" value it includes a "Dir" value and a "Topics" list.

 **(8)** This subgroup directory "dev_cli_ops" is expected to be a directory under the parent topic group directory "cli_reference".

+### Opinionated Organization
+The layout of the topic map file combined with the behavior of AsciiBinder implies a specific organization of directories and topic files.

+1. There are no topic files in the root directory of the repo - *The root directory of the repo is reserved for metadata files*.
+2. The maximum depth of topics is **2** directories. - *This may seem like an arbitrary limiting rule but it comes from looking at a real-world use of AsciiBinder, which contains over two hunderd topics*.

 ## Installation and Author Workflow